National Conservation Zoo

 Research Officer • Science

-She manages the research project and ethical review process, the scholars and fellows programme, biological sample requests and answers external research requests.
+Heléna is our Research Officer, responsible for the coordination and facilitation of all research activities conducted on site.
+She manages the zoo’s research and ethical review processes, oversees the scholars and fellows programme, coordinates biological sample requests, and engages with external research enquiries.

-Areas of interest: human and animal ethics; survey and monitoring techniques; reptile conservation; postgraduate research in conservation
+Areas of interest: project management; human and animal ethics, field survey and monitoring techniques, reptile and amphibian conservation, skinks.

 Sue Walker